30 Years Ago: Jane’s Addiction Release Their Live Indie Debut

 Triple X tried to talk Jane’s into a longer deal (three to five records, depending on who you ask), but Farrell instead talked Brown into managing the band.
 This marked the launch of Triple X Management and the Triple X record deal turned into a 50-50 split on one album.

 During that period, Jane’s Addiction were alternating acoustic and electric sets, so the plan was to capture both at a live Roxy showcase.
-As you’ll see in the video below (featuring the entire show), it isn’t exactly like anybody is standing still to lay down pristine tracks.
+Eight originals (including their later hit “Jane Says”) made the album cut along with covers of the Velvet Underground‘s “Rock and Roll” and the Rolling Stones‘ “Sympathy for the Devil.”

 But Jane’s Addiction more often drew comparisons to a different classic rock band – one that also fused thunderous guitars, androgynous vocals and trippy, meditative moments: Led Zeppelin.
 Perhaps the strangest comparison came from Buzz magazine, who likened Jane’s to an amalgam of “Led Zep, U2, and Culture Club,” the latter presumably a reference to frontman Farrell’s wardrobe of corsets and dresses.
 According to Dave Thompson’s Perry Ferrell: The Saga of a Hypester, another journalist of the period noted that “his talent for cross-dressing rivals David Bowie.”

 While the music on their debut is evocative on its own, there are two things it couldn’t totally capture: the striking visuals of early Jane’s shows and Perry Farrell’s stage patter, both of which remain key elements of the band.
 But, back in 1987, nobody worked a crowd like Farrell.